(US Patent #5,740,255)

 Silver-Clad / Silver-plated

-Since silver is the most conductive metal, adding a layer of silver over copper can improve performance.
+Since silver is the most conductive metal, adding a layer of silver over copper is a wire feature that can improve performance.
 We use the term ‘clad’ to describe an extremely thick layer of silver.
 Our silver-clad cables have about three times as much silver as the related silver-plated model.
 Silver also makes the quietest and lowest loss connections, even when mated to terminals made of other metals.
 Silver conductors improve resolution, which can reveal coloration caused by design faults, but in the best designs they simply reveal more music.

 Noise generated in cables by the interface of conductors and insulation materials where static charge and discharge effects are induced by movement, vibration and signal energy.
 Polygraph testing has shown that Triboelectric noise causes much of the coloration we hear from cables.
 It is the primary reason that various cable insulation materials produce different sound effects.
 Composilex 3 minimizes these effects to reveal the lifelike harmonic structure of the original sound.